- Terriers are hunting dogs that were bred to chase down small animals and enter burrows and holes.

 The terrier’s coat is soft compared to other terrier’s and is either wavy or loosely curled and doesn’t shed.
 A beard and mustache hide the dog’s powerful jaws, and its eyes are hidden behind a fall of hair.
 Standing between 18 to 19 inches at the shoulder and weighing between 30 and 45 pounds, the wheaten terrier is powerfully built, with strong legs and feet, a strong neck, and a deep chest.
 Yet its temperament is playful and genial.
 It loves children and can live comfortably with other dogs, though cats may be a problem because of the dog’s instinct to chase.

-Despite its size, the soft-coated wheaten terrier makes a good apartment dog but doesn’t do well in hot climates.
+Despite its size, the Soft-Coated Wheaten Terrier makes a good apartment dog but doesn’t do well in hot climates.
+This terrier can live for around 12 to 15 years.

 #5: Kerry Blue Terrier